RaviPatelGit/BTCPayServer/README.md

 # BTCPayServer

+Guide on how to setup your Linux Machine for BTCPay Server development.

 In case you are using Windows or Mac, You can use Visual studio.
-Visit [here](https://www.youtube.com/watch?v=ZePbMPSIvHM&feature=youtu.be).
+Visit [this](https://www.youtube.com/watch?v=ZePbMPSIvHM&feature=youtu.be) video by Nicolas

 ### Guide on how to setup your Linux Machine for BTCPay Server development